sage-code/.github/profile/contribute.md

     | ...
     (other projects)
 ```
 Our website is distributed in many repositories.
 The main repository is the /root repository.
-When you start your contribution you must fork or clone at least two: /root and /immages repositories into the working folder: ~/sagecode or directly in your home folder ~/ You must copy all files from /root into the working folder.
-This is just for testing.
+When you start your contribution you must fork or clone at least two: *root* and *images* repositories into the working folder: ~/sagecode or directly in your home folder ~/.
+You must copy all files from ~/sagecode/root into the working folder that is ~/ or ~/sagecode/.
+This is for testing and ofline browsing.
 Use script ~/sagecode/root/publush.sh to copy the files into parent folder.

 ## Project

 Usually a developer work on a single tutorial.
-Therefore you can clone the specific tutorial in the working folder, for example ~/sagecode/java.
+Therefore you can clone the specific tutorial in the working folder.
+For example ~/sagecode/java is containing the Java tutorial.
 If you have installed immages properly, you can open ~/java/index.html in local browser without installing any special software.
 We use relative links to find the immages and the style files that should be located in ~/sagecode/ (work folder) and  ~/sagecode/images/.

 ## Publshing